Santa Cruz District, Turrialba

 Santa Cruz is a district of the Turrialba canton, in the Cartago province of Costa Rica.

 History

-Santa Cruz was created on 14 February 1920 by Decreto 28.
-Segregated from Alvarado canton.
+Santa Cruz was created on 14 February 1920 by Decreto 28, having been segregated from Alvarado canton.

 Geography

-Santa Cruz has an area of km² and an elevation of metres.
+Santa Cruz has an area of km^{2} and an elevation of metres.

 Demographics

 For the 2011 census, Santa Cruz had a population of inhabitants.

 Transportation

 Road transportation

 The district is covered by the following road routes: